archondigital/archondigital.github.io/_posts/2012-12-12-sharebar-error-and-quick-fix-on-wordpress-3-5.md

 ---
 I ran into some problems with the Sharebar plugin immediately after upgrading to WordPress 3.5.
 All my posts where [Sharebar][1] is active were displaying the following error code.

-<pre class="brush: php; title: ; notranslate" title="">Warning: Missing argument 2 for wpdb::prepare(), called in /&lt;path&gt;/wp-content/plugins/sharebar/sharebar.php on line 112 and defined in /&lt;path&gt;/wp-includes/wp-db.php on line 990
+<pre class="brush: php; published: true
+post_title: ; notranslate" title="">Warning: Missing argument 2 for wpdb::prepare(), called in /&lt;path&gt;/wp-content/plugins/sharebar/sharebar.php on line 112 and defined in /&lt;path&gt;/wp-includes/wp-db.php on line 990
 </pre>

 <div class="alignleft">